Stascha Rohmer

 Stascha Rohmer (born June 29 June 1966 in Trier, Germany) is a German philosopher.
-His main research topics are Theoretical philosophy, German idealism, Anthropology, Philosophy of Nature and History of Philosophy.
-He is a specialist of the Metaphysics of Hegel and Alfred North Whitehead and since 2008 permanent member of the Whitehead Research Project in Claremont, California, United States.
-Currently he holds a visiting professorship at the Universidad Pontificia Comillas in Madrid, Spain.
+His main research topics are Theoretical philosophy, German idealism, Anthropology, Philosophy of Nature and the Philosophy of Law.
+He is a specialist of the Metaphysics of Hegel and Alfred North Whitehead and since 2008 permanent member of the Whitehead Research Project in the United States.
+Currently he holds an Interim professorship at the Charles III University of Madrid in Spain.